Dutch cuisine: Easter

 Months before Easter (Pasen) shops are flooded with chocolate eggs.
 On average, the Dutch eat 47 chocolate easter eggs a year.
 Another popular dish eaten during Easter is Paasstol, which is the same kind of bread as the Kerststol.

 Fast food

-Snackbars
+Snack bars

-The Dutch have their own types of fast food, sold at snackbars that mainly serve deep-fried fast food.
+The Dutch have their own types of fast food, sold at snack bars that mainly serve deep-fried fast food.
 French fries (called patat or friet) are served with one or a combination of sauces, most commonly: